Air Fryer Recipe

 Roasted Red Pepper and Mozzarella Arancini

-A delicious and easy-to-make roasted red pepper and mozzarella arancini recipe, perfect for air frying.
+A tasty, straightforward roasted red pepper and mozzarella arancini recipe, just right for the air fryer.

 Ingredients